kashw2/My-Brain/SES/QFESAID.md

 - New Zealand Resuscitation Council (NZRC)

 Through **ANZCOR**, both Australian and New Zealand interests are represented on the **International Liaison Committee of Resuscitation**.

+---

+### Legal Considerations

+#### Consent and Capacity to Consent

+Consent is **Required** when the patients:

+- Decision is voluntary
+- Decision is informed
+- Decision covers the first aid treatment to be performed
+- They have the [[*|Capacity To Provide]] consent
+- Are not in immediate and emergency circumstances implied due to risk of loss of life